 Kazakhstan Multi-Country Office

 Uzbekistan hosted 14 mandate refugees.
-The Government reported that there were over 97,300 stateless persons with permanent residence in the country as of December 2019.
-In 2019, some 6,300 stateless persons were granted citizenship.
+The Government reported that there were around 70,000 stateless persons with permanent residence in the country as of December 2020.